wavemaker/docs/learn/react-native/integrating-crashlytics.md

 1. react-native-firebase/app
 2. react-native-firebase/crashlytics

-Please refer to this [page](https://docs.wavemaker.com/learn/react-native/third-party-expo-plugins#npm) on how to install npm packages to your Wavemaker application.
+Please refer to this [page](https://docs.wavemaker.com/learn/react-native/third-party-expo-plugins#npm) on how to install npm packages to your WaveMaker application.

 Once installed, you need to add the following config plugin to your `app.json` or `app.config.json`.
     - `@react-native-firebase/app`